okfn/opendefinition/od/2.1/en/index.markdown

 ### 2.2 Acceptable Conditions

-The **license** shall not limit, make uncertain, or otherwise diminish the permissions required in Section 2.1 except by the following allowable conditions:
+The **license** *must not* limit, make uncertain, or otherwise diminish the permissions required in Section 2.1 except by the following allowable conditions:

 #### 2.2.1 Attribution

-The **license** *may* require distributions of the work to include attribution of contributors, rights holders, sponsors and creators as long as any such prescriptions are not onerous.
+The **license** *may* require distributions of the work to include attribution of contributors, rights holders, sponsors, and creators as long as any such prescriptions are not onerous.

 #### 2.2.2 Integrity